absmach/fluxmq/README.md

-# mBroker
+# MQTT

-mBroker is a lightening fast, highly scalable MQTT 5.0 broker written in Go.
+MQTT is a utility package for handling MQTT messages.
+It is **not an MQTT broker or client**, but rather a library for working with MQTT protocol packets.